![]() |

 What is the Silesia like?

-Starting on 11 December 2022, the existing Prague-Warsaw EuroCity train Silesia gets a new Prague-Krakow portion consisting of comfortable modern air-conditioned 2nd class through coaches.
-You can choose a seat in an open-plan car (below left, see larger photo), or a classic 6-seat compartment car (below right, see larger photo).
-There is no 1st class in the Prague-Krakow portion of this train, if you insist on 1st class you'll have to switch cars en route.
-A restaurant car is available in the main train between Prague and Bohumin, near the Polish border.
+In December 2022, the Prague-Warsaw EuroCity train Silesia got a new Prague-Krakow portion consisting of comfortable air-conditioned 2nd class through coaches.
+You can choose a seat in the open-plan car (below left, see larger photo), or in a classic 6-seat compartment (below right, see larger photo).
+There's no 1st class in the Prague-Krakow portion, if you insist on 1st class you'll have to switch cars.
+A restaurant car is available between Prague & Bohumin, near the Polish border.

 What is the Cracovia like?

-The Cracovia is composed of modern air-conditioned Czech carriages, some with open-plan (saloon) seating and some with classic 6-seater compartments opening off a side corridor, see the photos below.
+The Cracovia consists of modern air-conditioned Czech carriages, some open-plan (saloon) and some with classic 6-seat compartments, see the photos below.
 All cars have toilets and power sockets for laptops & mobiles.
 The 2nd class open-plan cars should also have free WiFi whilst the train is in the Czech Republic.
 There's a bistro car serving tea, coffee, wine, draught beer and inexpensive hot dishes.
 First class seats are arranged open-plan in half of the bistro car with the steward taking food & drink orders and serving them at your seat.
 Seat reservation is compulsory.

 1st class seats are all located in the bistro car on one side of the central kitchen.
 These seats are for 1st class passengers only.
 A steward takes food & drink orders from the menu and serves them at your seat.
 You can reserve seats in this area if you buy a 1st class ticket, with no need to leave your seat or leave your luggage unattended to get fed - this alone makes the modest extra cost for 1st class worth it!